radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To define a new basic query:

 1. Click the **Star** button.
 The window displays a list of saved queries and allows for creating new queries and editing existing queries.
-2. Click the New button next to “basic queries”.
+2. Click the New button next to "basic queries".

 ![An image showing ](Media/Image3.17.jpg)